Exr0nProjects/learn_cpp/problems/contests/standard-xjoi/1630/timing_log.md

 Didn't really get the analysis I guess.

+I don't know how I would've seen the line crossings analysis other than some kind of strike of inspiration.
+Maybe there's a limited number for inversion-type problems: counting inversions, counting participated inversions (haircut), flow across a line (out of sorts), pointers monotonically moving?
+(I remember that from somewhere).

+#takeaway see above for inversion type analysis methods

+also, the descretization gave me some trouble becasue I was trying not to copy the code.
+I don't know that I fully understand it but I think you have to use sort desc instead of map or ranked because we are working with indices and don't expect to have duplicates.

 #### Problem 2:

 Wait you just binary search?
 I thought there was a better way because you have to use all the previous ones if you do a binary search.
 I guess I should've seen that because checking the previous was requiring a rescan of the entire thing...
 I should've went back to binary search instead of assuming against it.